Skip to main content Watercolor decoration

 Despite the condemnations, the insidious influence of Modernism, a theological system that reinterprets Catholic doctrine through the lens of subjective experience and evolving truth, continued to spread.
 Figures like Cardinal Rampolla, Leo XIII’s Secretary of State, fostered this movement by placing sympathetic individuals in key ecclesiastical positions, notably in seminaries.

-Vatican II, guided by periti (theological experts) previously suspected or condemned by the Holy Office, introduced or fostered principles that directly contradicted perennial Catholic teaching:
+Vatican II, guided by periti (theological experts) previously suspected or condemned by the Holy Office, introduced or fostered principles that directly contradicted eternal Catholic teaching:

 According to the almost unanimous opinion of believers and unbelievers alike, all things on earth should be related to man as their center and crown.

-This Promethean humanism, declaring „Christ… fully reveals man to man himself,‟ is the antithesis of true Catholicism, which reveals God to man.
+This unbelievable humanism, declaring „Christ… fully reveals man to man himself,‟ (Gaudium et Spes 22) is the antithesis of true Catholicism, which reveals God to man.
 It subordinates divine glory to human self-realization, making religion a tool for man’s comfort rather than his salvation.
-This is the poison that infects the entire conciliar system.
+This is the poison that infects the entire conciliar system from Vatican II onwards.

-The Novus Ordo Mass, promulgated in 1969, was the inevitable liturgical expression of this man-centered „faith.‟ Designed explicitly to be acceptable to Protestants, it deliberately stripped away elements that clearly articulated the sacrificial nature of the Mass and the role of the priesthood, replacing them with ambiguous language and gestures.
-This liturgy, as Fr.
-Gregorius Hesse noted, is „against the Divine Law‟ because it embodies the conciliar errors.
+The Novus Ordo Missae, „promulgated‟ in 1969, was the inevitable liturgical expression of this man-centered „faith.‟ Designed explicitly to be acceptable to Protestants, it deliberately stripped away elements that clearly articulated the sacrificial nature of the Mass and the role of the priesthood, replacing them with ambiguous language and gestures.

 We adhere with all our heart, with all our soul to Catholic Rome, Guardian of the Catholic Faith and of the traditions necessary to preserve this faith, to Eternal Rome, Mistress of wisdom and truth.